seamia/memviz/README.md

 ## usage
 exactly the same as the original (just use diffrent `import`)

+## config(uration) file(s)
+see [this](https://raw.githubusercontent.com/seamia/memviz/master/memviz.options) example of a configuration file

+the config file should be named `memviz.options`, and be located in one of the following two places:
+* current directory of you app
+* home directory of current user

 ## show me
 go from this:
 <p align="center">